zolantris/ValheimMods/src/ValheimRAFT/README.md

   `Experimental_CustomMaxCreatedObjectsPerFrame`.
 This was originally 600 items
   per second.
 Now it's about 6000 items.
 Meaning ships render fast.
 Even on respawn.
 Tweak it back to 10 if you want base game values.

-### Cannon Controls

-- Use the cannon
-- Hold block.
-W to tilt forward.
-S to tilt backwards.
-- Tap Block.
-To fire.
-- A/D to swap groups.
-Each group has a number representing the size.
-- Groups are based on the orientation of the vehicle or the placed vehicle control center (telescope direction).

 ## Tutorials